PatrickJTaylor/pengWann/README.md

 pip install pengwann
 ```

-Alternatively, to install the current development build:
+Alternatively, to install the current development build, you can build from source with:

 ```shell
 pip install git+https://github.com/PatrickJTaylor/pengwann.git
 ```

+Note that building `pengwann` from source entails compiling a small Rust extension, meaning that a suitable version of the Rust compiler must be available on the host machine.
+For more details regarding installation and platform support, see the full [installation guide](https://pengwann.readthedocs.io/en/latest/installation.html) in the docs.

 ### Basic usage 📝